 With our Creative Insights tool, you can easily identify your scalable and underperforming creatives.

-Our Ad Copy Insights tool does exactly the same for your ad copies.
+Our Ad Copy Insights tool does exactly the same for your ad copy.
 All without running dozens of A/B tests to find the best creative and copy.
-Moreover, you can leverage our object recognition technology to tell which elements in your creatives and ad copies drive results.
+Moreover, you can leverage our object recognition technology to tell which elements in your creatives and ad copy drive results.

 Once you’ve rounded up your top-performing assets, you can easily scale them and double down on your success.